 Apostille vs. Notary – What is the Difference?

 We are often asked if there is a difference between having a document notarized and obtaining an apostille.
 Yes, these are different actions and must be treated as two separate processes.
+Some often refer to the process as an apostille notary.
+They are actually two separate procedures.

 One easy way to remember the difference is that notarized documents are used only within the United States.
 In contrast, an apostille is used as a form of authentication between different countries.